How the environment raises an intelligent child - Neuroarchitecture and child development

 3. Living environment and socio-economic factors

-A widely used instrument in research is the AHEMD (Affordances in the Home Environment for Motor Development), which measures the quality of the home environment for a child's motor development.
-This instrument assesses parameters such as:
+One of the central concepts of architectural psychology is "capabilities."
+(Affordances) - the opportunities offered by the environment for action.
+For a child, the floor is a “run” or “sit” place; a staircase is a “climbing” challenge.
+A widely used tool in research is the AHEMD (Affordances in the Home Environment for Motor Development), which measures the quality of the home environment for a child’s motor development.
+This tool assesses parameters such as:

 • Physical space: Enough space to run and play indoors and outdoors.

-• Variety of stimulation: access to different textures, surfaces and levels.
+• Variety of stimulation: Access to different textures, surfaces and levels.

 4. Overcrowding and chaos

-"Overcrowding" is not just a physical parameter (the number of people per square meter), but also a psychological state.
-When there is not enough space at home for solitude, the amount of social stimuli that a child is unable to process increases.
+“Overcrowding” is not just a physical parameter (number of people per square meter), but also a psychological state.
+When there is not enough space for solitude at home, the amount of social stimuli that a child cannot process increases.
+Studies confirm that overcrowding and “chaos” (physical disorder, noise, lack of structure) are directly related:

-• With elevated cortisol levels : Children experience chronic stress because they are unable to control their environment.
+• With elevated cortisol levels: Children experience chronic stress because they are unable to control their environment.

 5. Light biology and acoustic ecology in the learning space

-Neuroarchitecture relies on precise measurements, not just aesthetic considerations .
-Two of the most important factors that directly affect academic performance are lighting and acoustics.
+Neuroarchitecture relies on precise measurements, not just aesthetic considerationsThe two most important factors that directly affect academic performance are lighting and acoustics.

 • Reading speed development was significantly slower in open-plan classrooms.
 Acoustic “leakage” from one group to another creates an environment where the teacher has to raise his voice.
 This increases his stress and fatigue, and students lose concentration.